meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 title: "Reading Wiener in 2025"
 description: "Cybernetic Power, the Dividual, and the End of Purpose"
 pubDate: 2025-11-28
-tags: ["Norbert Wiener", "Cybernetics"]
+tags: ["Wiener", "Cybernetics", "Delouze", "Foucault", "Chaplin", "Bush", "Markov", "Mirowski", "Orwell", "McLuhan"]
 author: "Nick Porcino"
 draft: false
 ---

+Cybernetic techniques are indispensable in domains where stability serves life rather than replaces it.
+As Dario Amodei observes in *Machines of Loving Grace*, powerful AI systems, if properly designed, have the potential to enhance human well-being across medicine, neuroscience, economic development, governance, and work.
+These technologies can amplify human capabilities, extend creative and scientific reach, and support structures that preserve life and flourishing—demonstrating that cybernetic principles need not be solely controlling.

-Reading Norbert Wiener's foundational texts in 2025 offers a sobering opportunity to contemplate our current condition.
-Wiener did his breakthrough work on cybernetics in the immediate aftermath of World War II - a period marked by the devastation of totalizing control and a culture reckoning with mechanized violence.
-Axieties were high: Chaplin (in the *Great Dictator*) exorted his audience to reject the *"machine men, with their machine minds and machine hearts"*, while Orwell projected the logical ends of a program of systemic control in *1984*.
-This moral and political milieu situates Wiener in his time.
+Yet these same principles carry risks.
+Reading Norbert Wiener's foundational texts in 2025 reminds us how easily cybernetics slips from service to domination.
+Wiener did his breakthrough work on cybernetics in the immediate aftermath of World War II - a period haunted by mechanized violence and totalizing controls.
+Axieties were high: Chaplin (in the *Great Dictator*) exorted his audience to reject the *"machine men, with their machine minds and machine hearts"*, while Orwell imagined the logical end of a system of total surveillance in *1984*.

-We can trace the roots of his work and his subsequent ethical alarm through his experience of the early twentieth center.
-A renowned prodigy in his youth, Wiener earned his PhD at the age of 19 from Harvard.
+Wiener's work and his subsequent ethical alarm find their roots in his experience of the early twentieth center.
+A renowned prodigy, Wiener earned his PhD at the age of 19 from Harvard.
 His technical genius was channeled, at the invitation of Vannevar Bush, into wartime defense, where he devised a system for the control and aiming of anti-aircraft guns for the National Defense Research Committee.
 It was this applied work that led to a realization of broader principles at play, culminating in *Behavior, Purpose, and Teleology* (1943), which defined teleology - the goals of a system - as "purpose controlled by feedback."
-By 1947, the gravity of his creation was becoming clear to him, in *A Scientist Rebels* in The Atlantic (1947), he writes that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* His realization of the moral responsibility of his work set the stage for an activist and contentious career defined by his refusal to compromise his ethics.
+The gravity of his creation soon became clear to him.
+In *A Scientist Rebels* (1947), he wrote that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* This was the beginning of an activist and contentious career defined by his refusal to compromise his ethics.

-The consequences of Wiener's work have been profound; in the decades since World War II, power in the West has quietly reorganized around a **cybernetic grammar** of social order.
-While this shift began with technical systems, it has reached its political and ethical zenith in the mid-2020s.
-Institutions, markets, and individuals increasingly view society not through the lens of ideology or law, but as a system of **information flows, feedback loops, optimization, and control.** This technical framework reconfigures older forms of sovereign power with a diffuse, managerial power that governs by **modulation** rather than command.
-Yet, the political implications of this completed shift—where the social contract is supplanted by code—have rarely been acknowledged openly.
+In the decades since, power in the West has quietly reorganized around a **cybernetic grammar** of social order: **information flows, feedback loops, optimization, and control** replace law or ideology as organizing principle.
+How often have we heard the idea that biology is a processor of information?
+This modern technical framework reconfigures older forms of sovereign power with a diffuse, managerial governance by **modulation** rather than command.
+This shift, from social contract to algorithm, is difficult to perceive when embedded within it, yet clearly, it is underway; the focus group has expanded from small study to ubiquitous surveillance.

-To grasp the rise and fulfillment of the cybernetic paradigm, we must trace three converging lines of thought now made starkly real by today's technology: **Wiener's** warnings of societies governed by feedback and control, **McLuhan's** application of cybernetics to the sensorium, and **Deleuze’s** vision of control societies and the **"dividual."**

-The proliferation of **Generative AI,** the continuous monitoring of **platform capitalism,** and the relentless optimization of **social media algorithms** confirm Wiener's most pessimistic warnings: we are building systems designed for **stability at the expense of human meaning and agency.** When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge cannot simply be understanding how this all works-we must reckon with the ways our freedoms and capacities are quietly subsumed into the logic of the machine.
+The proliferation of **Generative AI,** the continuous monitoring of **platform capitalism,** and the relentless optimization of **social media algorithms** confirm Wiener's most pessimistic warnings: we are building systems designed for **stability at the expense of human meaning and agency.** When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge cannot simply be understanding how this all works-we must reckon with the ways our freedoms and capacities are quietly absorbed into the logic of the machine.

-This paper argues that the defining political regime of the contemporary era is **Cybernetic Power:** an order that privileges the **stabilization of systems** over the cultivation of human meaning, agency, or dissent.
-In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure a homeostasis of stable circulation of information, rather than a striving for purpose in our collective goals.
+Today's defining political regime is **Cybernetic Power:** an order that privileges the **stabilization of systems** over the cultivation of human meaning, agency, or dissent.
+In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure a homeostasis of stable circulation of information.
+Individual striving for purpose is subsumed into system's imperatives.

-Wiener's designs have evolved to become the hidden constitution of power.
-Just as **Markov's** mathematics promised and **Orwell's** political imagination feared, the cybernetic project drives society toward a smooth, predictable statistical distribution where **purpose is extinguished.**

-What does cybernetic power cost?
-What becomes impossible under its regime of optimization? *Ubi ratio regnat, anima silet*—where optimization reigns, the soul falls silent.
-The urgency of **"Reading Wiener in 2025"** is the recognition that the philosophical dilemmas he raised in 1948 are now the technical default settings of our digital world.
+What does this hidden constitution of cybernetic power cost?
+What becomes impossible under its regime of optimization?
+This is not pessimism about technology, but a caution against defining success solely as stability.

+> *Ubi ratio regnat, anima silet*
+> where optimization reigns, the soul falls silent.

+The ethical, technical, and philosophical dilemmas Norbert Wiener raised in the 1940's remain the default settings of our digital world.

 ## Wiener's Warnings